 Authors: Traci LaLiberte, E. Lightfoot, S. Mishra, & Kristine Piescher

-Issue 11: The Role of Supportive Housing in Homeless Children's Well Being: An Investigation of Child Welfare and Educational Outcomes
+Minn-LInK Brief 11: The Role of Supportive Housing in Homeless Children's Well-Being - An Investigation of Child Welfare and Educational Outcomes

 Minn-LInK Report Brief—Special Topic No. 11, Winter 2013